Come In and Burn: Touring

 Following the tour, the lineup dissolved.
 In a September 1998 CMJ interview, Rollins said that the band were on indefinite hiatus, citing the lukewarm response to the Come In and Burn tour and the album itself.
-Earlier in 1998 Rollins had formed a band with a lineup featuring members of Mother Superior, performing a few low key concerts in the United States during that year.
+In a later interview with the publication, Rollins also claimed he and the band were diverging in musical paths during the making of Come In and Burn, and that he disliked how long they had spent working on it together.
+During 1998 Rollins had formed a band with a lineup featuring members of Mother Superior, performing a few low key concerts in the United States during that year.
 Rollins did not originally intend to use the Rollins Band moniker for this project, but his management insisted he do so.
+He has since said that he regrets this decision.
 Chris Haskett remembered, "at the end of 1997 we were really burnt out.
 I figured we would be on a break and then reconvene once everybody had cooled off and had a rest.
 But then in 1998 I started getting emails from fans telling me how excited they were that RB was coming to Chicago and a few other places.
 I knew Henry was doing stuff with Mother Superior but I thought that would just be a side project so there you go.
 So I found out I wasn't in the band via the internet."
-Haskett subsequently moved to Australia following his departure from Rollins Band.
+Prior to leaving Rollins Band, Haskett had released two instrumental solo albums, Language (1996) and Nonfiction (1997), continuing with his solo career afterwards.
+Shortly after leaving Rollins Band, Haskett also collaborated with David Bowie on his 1999 album Hours, and he later relocated to Australia.